Compare and RecycleSanta hat

 Removing data and performing a factory reset before recycling your old phone is crucial for several reasons.
 Your phone stores significant personal data, including contacts, messages, emails, photos, financial information, and various account credentials.
 If this data falls into the wrong hands, it could lead to identity theft, fraud, or unauthorised access to your accounts.

-If your phone is being recycled or handed over to a new user, a factory reset ensures it is in its original state and free of personal data or settings.
+If you’re recycling your phone or donating it to someone, a factory reset ensures it is in its original state and free of personal data or settings.
 This makes it easier for the new user to set up and use the device.

-Now you’ve permanently deleted all the data from your iPhone or Android phone, it’s time to recycle it for some cash!
+Now that you’ve cleared all the data from your iPhone or Android phone, it’s time to recycle it for some cash!
 Compare prices from various recyclers and sell your iPhone or Samsung phone today.

 6 Min Read